breandan/yuri/README.md

 ## generate

-To [re]generate the file tree, run the following command from the project directory:
+To generate the file tree, run the following command from the project directory:

 ```
 ./gradlew genSources [-Path=<absolute path to perform file tree scan>]